 Upcoding fraud typically occurs when a medical provider bills for a higher cost procedure or test than was actually performed, taking more payment than was allowed given what the provider actually performed.
 Coding itself refers to the codes which are inputted by medical professionals to determine how much a medical provider should pay them for the coded procedure or test, for example.

 By upcoding, the medical professional essentially tells the medical provider that a more expensive action was made; demanding a greater payout than otherwise would be had.
 Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, upcoding fraud offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as an invaluable asset to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state upcoding fraud offense, contact our office at 305-330-1774.
-For complete details about Mr. Petruzzi’s background, expertise, and experience, click here.
+For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

 Federal upcoding fraud offenses are investigated and prosecuted by various agencies, including the FBI, IRS, and the Department of Justice.
 Some common federal statutes criminalizing upcoding fraud include: